sharetribe/bundle_cache/README.md

 BUNDLE_ARCHIVE=<the filename to use for your cache>
 ```

-Optionally, you can set the `AWS_S3_REGION` variable if you don't use us-east-1.
+Optionally, you can set the `AWS_DEFAULT_REGION` variable if you don't use us-east-1.

 ## Travis configuration